 \section{Property maps}

-We show the property maps of the remaining 6 galaxies in our sample.
-Figures~\ref{fig:multi_02042} to ~\ref{fig:multi_23475} follow the same format as our three example galaxies with images in F275W, F435W, F814W, and F160W above maps of the galaxies in \sigsfr, \sigmstar, $t_{50}$, and $A_V$.
+We present the property maps for the remaining six galaxies in our sample.
+Figures~\ref{fig:multi_02042} to ~\ref{fig:multi_23475} use the same format as the three example galaxies, showing F275W, F435W, F814W, and F160W images above maps of \sigsfr, \sigmstar, $t_{50}$, and $A_V$.

-Figure~\ref{fig:multi_02042} shows the postage stamps of UVCANDELS 02042.
-The galaxy has a stark combination of larger, low SNR regions and regions with high enough SNR to satisfy the cut off criterion in small areas.
-This is seen most clearly when looking at the regions that correspond with the bright areas in the upper left quarter of the image.
-While the regions are small in the segmentation map, they show that they are elevated in $\Sigma_{SFR}$, and $\Sigma_{M_*}$ as compared to the regions around them, and have some of the highest SFR and stellar mass density in the galaxy.
-The segmentation map of $t_{50}$ also shows that these regions have formed their stellar mass at different times.

-Figure ~\ref{fig:multi_05386} shows the postage stamps for UVCANDELS ID 05386 with a total of 50 regions defined before the SNR cutoff.
-The images show two galaxies in the UVCANDELS sample at a redshift of z = 0.1363 that are confirmed to be a pair by \cite{ORyan2023ApJ}.
-The galaxy in the lower right quadrant is bright in the F275W and F435W, while the second galaxy is most luminous in redder bands which implies that either the second galaxy is more quiescent or that it is at a different redshift than its apparent companion.
+Figure ~\ref{fig:multi_05386} shows postage stamps for UVCANDELS ID 05386 with 50 regions defined before the SNR cutoff.
+The images contain two galaxies at z = 0.1363, confirmed as a pair by \cite{ORyan2023ApJ}.
+The lower-right galaxy is bright in F275W and F435W, while the other is brighter in redder bands, suggesting it is either more quiescent or at a different redshift than its apparent companion.

-In the segmentation maps we see that SFR is not quite as extended as the F275W band would lead us to expect in the lower galaxy.
-The SFR in the galaxy to the right shows elevated SFR in spite of having low flux values in the F275W band.
-The segmentation map of stellar mass density for 05386 is relatively unremarkable in that most regions display fairly uniform low mass that increases towards the galactic center.

-Figure ~\ref{fig:multi_08218} shows UVCANDELS ID 08218.
-08218 appears to be a face on spiral with clear clumps seen in the F275W and F435W bands.
-These clumps are not obvious in any of the property segmentation maps with the exception of \sigsfr in spite of having a total of 750 regions.
-While the number of regions may not translate to greater detail, the \sigsfr panel shows relatively brighter \sigsfr in the upper right corner of the galaxy, as well as in the upper left corner.
-Overall the structure seen in the images is not seen strongly in the segmentation maps.
-Dust and $t_{50}$ in particular show little agreement with the image postage stamps.
+In the segmentation maps, the SFR in the lower galaxy is less extended than the F275W emission suggests.
+The galaxy to the right shows elevated SFR despite low F275W flux.
+The stellar mass density map for 05386 is mostly uniform, with low masses that rise toward the center.
+Figure ~\ref{fig:multi_08218} shows UVCANDELS ID 08218, a face-on spiral with clear clumps in F275W and F435W.
+These clumps are not evident in the property maps except for \sigsfr, despite the 750 defined regions.
+Although more regions do not necessarily yield more detail, the \sigsfr map shows enhanced values in the upper right and upper left of the galaxy.
+Overall, the image structure is weakly reflected in the segmentation maps; dust and $t_{50}$ in particular show little correspondence with the postage stamps.